sttoracle/ORACASB/README.md

 Press the "Choose File" button and upload the sample log file assigned to you.

- > Each workshop participant  received a sample logfile that has been uploaded to the individual Box folder
+ > Each workshop participant received a sample log file that has been uploaded to the individual Box folder

 #### **STEP 3**: Select the log file format & Press the "Import" Button